HenryXLo/rpi4_from_scratch/README.md

 Hi All, my nams is Henry Lo and I'm an embedded engineer and a enthusiast of embedded system development.
 Anything about arm, linux, kernel, drivers, OS, different RISC chipsets would be interesting me.

-On this project, I would like to study embedded development by exploiting the Raspberry Pi 4 model B SBC which is a very handy SBC.
+In this project, I would like to study embedded development by exploiting the Raspberry Pi 4 model B SBC which is a very handy SBC.
 It equips with the ARMv8 Quad-core A72 64-bit SOC (BCM2711) which is very powerful and it's very convenient to study embedded programming.
 Basically, I would go thorough the process in different areas.

 Linux related:
 a.) porting a embedded linux to RPi4 - go thru' Linux From Scratch